fastmail/mint-tag/README.md

-The tagging right now is pretty janky. `%d` is replaced with today's date (ymd, no-hyphens, in UTC), and `%s` with a serial number, so if you build twice in the same day you'll get `cyrus-20200221.001` and `cyrus-20200221.002`.
-This should probably be improved a lot.
-(I wish you could customize `git describe` a little more, because it's basically what I want.)
+The tagging right now is pretty janky. `%d` is replaced with today's date (ymd, no-hyphens, in UTC), and `%s` with a serial number, so if you build twice in the same day you'll get reasonable version tags.
+We append the short sha of the commit at the end, prefixed with the letter `g`, as `git describe` does.
+Say your config says `tag_format = "widget-%d.%s"`.
+The first time you build on a day, you'll get `widget-20200221.001-g819cb3fc`, and the next time you build in the same day you'll get `widget-20200221.002-g532e933f`.
+(This can still be improved.)

 ## Perly bits